wavefrontHQ/docs/pages/doc/documentation_getting_started.md

 tags: [getting started]
 sidebar: doc_sidebar
 permalink: tutorial_overview.html
-summary: Come up to speed with tutorials in product, Github, and docs.
+summary: Come up to speed with tutorials in product, GitHub, and docs.
 ---

 Learn Wavefront with in-product or external resources: